sauln/UROP-MRI/README.md

 I will identify and evaluate methods of sequential shape analysis, pilot multiple methods, and characterize the usefulness of the varied methods within the context of MR image analysis.
 The goals are to develop a novel routine to analyze the sequential change in size and shape of subcutaneous region affected by Kinesio Tape.

 This project will be the first quantitative study of the underlying mechanical affects of Kinesio Tape.
 Results could have large impact on the Kinesio Tape industry.
 Additionally, this study is expected to a provide general solution for quantitative assessment of morphological changes that could ultimately have broad implications for diagnostic and therapeutic outcomes beyond the current project.

-Dr. Mileyko is advising and guiding me throughout this process.